 - Install and maintain pressure relief devices for all compressed gas cylinders.

-These rules also apply to the handling of different hazardous materials such as acetylene, hydrogen, oxygen, nitrous oxide, flammable liquids, and other combustible materials.
+Also, these rules apply to the handling of different hazardous materials.
+Examples of these materials include acetylene, hydrogen, oxygen, nitrous oxide, flammable liquids, and others.

-To ensure OSHA compliance, pressure vessels used in the plant or facility must be designed, constructed, and tested by ASME Boiler and Pressure Vessel Code requirements.
-Some vessels may be subjected to comply with DOT (Department of Transportation) specifications and regulations.
+To ensure OSHA compliance, pressure vessels must undergo testing to ensure compliance with ASME Boiler and Pressure Vessel Code requirements.
+Additionally, some vessels may need to comply with DOT specifications and regulations.

 ASME Boilers and Pressure Vessel Code